Public Transportation (Prague)

 By Electric Tram or Bus

-- and there’s always another tram with the same number traveling back.
+– There’s always another tram with the same number traveling back.

 - You never have to hail trams; they make every stop.

-- The most popular trams, nos.
-22 and 23 (aka the “tourist trams” and the “pickpocket express”), run past top sights like the National Theater and Prague Castle.
+– The most popular trams, nos.
+22 and 23 (aka the “tourist trams” and the “pickpocket express”) run past top sights like the National Theater, Prague Castle, Lesser Town Square, or Strahov Monastery.

-- Regular bus and tram service stops at midnight, after which selected routes run reduced schedules, usually only once per hour.
+– Regular bus and tram service stops at midnight, after which selected routes run reduced schedules, usually only twice per hour.

 - Schedules are posted at stops.